webdriverio/webdriverio/docs/guide/testrunner/debugging.md

 capabilities: [{browserName: 'firefox'}]
 ```

-In many cases, you can use `browser.debug()` to pause your test and inspect the browser.
+In many cases, you can use [`browser.debug()`](/api/utility/debug.html) to pause your test and inspect the browser.
+Your command line interface will also switch into a REPL mode that allows you to fiddle around with commands and elements on the page.
+In REPL mode you can access the browser object or `$` and `$$` functions like you can in your tests.

 When using `browser.debug()` you will likely need to increase the timeout of the test runner to prevent the test runner from failing the test for taking to long.
 For example:

 In `wdio.conf`: